ecoin-project/ecoin-public/BATCH_COMPARISON.md

 # Manual batch comparison notes

 This note summarizes the current differences across the three validated manual batches.
+This is a cross-batch comparison of manually curated thematic slices, not a longitudinal population trend.

 ## Batch overview